Why Disappointment Can Be Good For Your Business

-A business starts out with a particular goal or plan in mind, either fails outright or realizes ahead of time that it won’t work, then (instead of shutting down) figures out what it’s actually best at and resolves to do that instead.
+A business starts out with a particular goal or plan in mind, and either fails outright or realizes ahead of time that it won’t work.
+Instead of shutting down, the business figure out what it’s actually best at and resolves to do that instead — pivoting.

-Instagram started out as a Foursquare-inspired app with broad functionality, but its creators realized that it wasn’t a good business model, and decided to focus on mobile photography specifically.
+Instagram started out as a Foursquare-inspired app with broad functionality, but its creators realized that it wasn’t a good business model, and decided to focus on mobile photography.
 That certainly seems to have worked out for them!

 In a similar vein, if you’re running a small business (or freelance operation) but not getting the results you want, you should seriously consider taking a step back and thinking about the direction you’re going in.
-You can always pivot to a different model— expand to new horizons or focus on a niche of your current approach.
+You can always pivot to a different model — expand to new horizons or focus on a successful niche within your current approach.

 It Can Make You Hungrier

 When you get a taste of success, only to see it elude you, it can make you even more determined to reach it.
-It’s one thing to imagine something, however intensely you picture it; it’s another entirely to actually feel that you’re on the verge of achieving it.
+It’s one thing to imagine something, however intensely you picture it, and it’s another entirely to feel you’re on the verge of achieving it.
 When that victorious feeling fades, you want it back as soon as possible.

-This doesn’t always happen of course; some people will hit a roadblock and simply decide to give up.
-That attitude isn’t very conducive to business success, and knowing how to take motivation from a setback is vital for continued growth.
+This doesn’t always happen of course.
+Some people will hit a roadblock and simply decide to give up.
+That attitude isn’t conducive to business success, and knowing how to take motivation from a setback is vital for continued growth.

 When you’re ready to push on after a disappointment, you’ll have two things fueling you:

 - Your desire to get where you always wanted to go.